knightedcodemonkey/jsx-ts-plugin/README.md

 The root workspace intentionally lists `@knighted/jsx` as a `file:` devDependency so VS Code’s tsserver always resolves the locally built runtime while testing the plugin.
 Make sure you install from the repo root (and re-run `npm install` if you change the runtime) so those symlinks remain intact.

 > [!NOTE]
-> Running `npm test` rebuilds the plugin and invokes the verification harness under `packages/plugin/test/`.
-That harness loads the locally linked `@knighted/jsx` runtime, so run `npm run build` inside the `../jsx` repo first whenever you change the helper—otherwise the plugin will keep testing against stale runtime artifacts.
+> Running `npm test` rebuilds the plugin, executes the verification harness under `packages/plugin/test/`, and then runs the internal coverage assertions.
+The harness loads the locally linked `@knighted/jsx` runtime, so run `npm run build` inside the `../jsx` repo first whenever you change the helper—otherwise the plugin will keep testing against stale runtime artifacts.

 Publish is handled by npm `prepare` via `npm run build`.